 The transmitter housing should always be connected to the sensor housing and connected to the sensor grounding point as shown in the figures below.
-This is particularly important when installing the flowmeter in a remote version (NW).
+This is particularly important when installing the flow-meter in a remote version (NW).
 The grounding point of the sensor should be connected to the metal pipeline or to the grounding rings in the case of non-conductive pipelines.

-Figure 11.
-Example of a functional earthing connection for a metal pipeline and for an insulated pipeline using earthing rings.
+Figure 15.
+Example of a functional earthing connection for a metal pipeline and for an insulated pipeline using earthing rings

-To properly ground the flowmeter, refer to the graph in Figure 16.
+To properly ground the flowmeter, refer to the graph in → Figure 18.
+Graph of correct functional grounding of the PEM-1000 flowmeter.

-Figure 12.
-The way of connecting the functional ground to the transmitter housing.
+Figure 16.
+The way of connecting the functional ground to the transmitter housing